geekswagg/geekswagg/README.md

-- 👋 Hi, I’m @geekswagg
+- 👋 Hi, I’m Collins Omwenga
-- 👀 I’m interested in ...
+- 👀 I’m interested in k8s, helm and microservices
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Game theory
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Cloudextend
-- 📫 How to reach me ...
+- 📫 How to reach me @omwenga_c on twitter

 <!---
 geekswagg/geekswagg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.